Donald Trump Reportedly Abandoned His Supporters As They Stormed The Capitol

 “They would have to do serious damage to people or property.
 It would be unbelievably unlikely —but not impossible,” he continued.

 Despite Trump’s opposition to the 2020 electoral votes, Democrat Joe Biden’s Electoral College win is set to be ratified on Wednesday in a process overseen by Vice President Mike Pence.
-Although Trump pressured Pence to object to the certification of Biden’s victory, the former Indian Gov. revealed he would not be doing so in a letter to lawmakers released the same day as the ratification, CNN reported.
+Although Trump pressured Pence to object to the certification of Biden’s victory, the former Indian governor revealed he would not be doing so in a letter to lawmakers released the same day as the ratification, CNN reported.